 Flesh and Blood a kneeler reconstructed from reclaimed pallet wood, invites the audience to perform the act of kneeling in front of a mirror.
 From this position the participant confronts their own reflection and words of affirmation burnt in reverse into the wooden frame of the stool.
-The work was created to explores concepts of self-awareness, as a form of dissenting from social constructs of ego.
+The work was created to explore concepts of self-awareness, as a form of dissenting from social constructs of ego.

 Flesh and Blood was exhibited as part of a group show by CAS associate artists titled Let Us Dissent at Spudworks Gallery, Hampshire (Sep 2019).